VvsGitH/EMGSignalsAutoencoder/README.md

 # SYNERGY BASED EMG AND FORCE ESTIMATION WITH NEURAL NETWORKS
 > *Student's project from Politecnico di Bari
-> Authors: Coscia Claudia, Paparella Santorsola VIto
+> Authors: Coscia Claudia, Paparella Santorsola Vito
+> Teachers: Bevilacqua Vitoantonio, Buongiorno Domenico
 > Based on NINAPRO database 2*

 This project aims to obtain a good estimation of finger forces starting from emg signals.